 The options for Show Triggered Presentation and Show Triggered Announcement can help you quickly load the currently showing items on both the Presentation and Announcement Layer.
 These items are found in the Presentation menu.

 Show Triggered Presentation will load the currently showing Presentation from the Presentation Layer into the Show View.
-You can also use the keyboard shortcut of Command-L on Mac or Control-L on PC to load this item.
+You can also use the keyboard shortcut of Command-L on Mac or Control-L on Windows to load this item.

 Show Triggered Announcement will load the currently showing Presentation from the Announcement Layer into the Show View.
-You can also use the keyboard shortcut of Shift-Command-L on Mac or Shift-Control-L on PC to load this item.
+You can also use the keyboard shortcut of Shift-Command-L on Mac or Shift-Control-L on Windows to load this item.

 In previous versions of ProPresenter, this was known as "Contiguous" view.
 This allows all items in a Playlist to be loaded at one time into the Show View so you can scroll through the entire Playlist at once.
 You can toggle this on/off by going to View>Continuous Playlist in the menubar.